-How to use Cite them right online
+How to use Cite them right

-The Story of Cite them right
+The story of Cite them right

 The number and variety of sources that can be referenced in academic work has exploded over the last 25 years.
 In 1992, Graham Shields wrote a simple A4 page hand-out on basic referencing for students at his university.
 This was so helpful that the hand-out grew first into a booklet, then into Cite them right, a complete referencing guide developed with Richard Pears.
 Cite them right was innovative because it expanded to include new types of source material with each new edition.
 Graham and Richard also took great care to incorporate user feedback to make Cite them right as up-to-date and useful for students and lecturers as possible.

 Today, Cite them right is now in its 10th edition and has also been re-envisaged as this user-friendly online platform.
-Having instant access to Cite them right online makes it easier than ever to reference the sources that matter to you and expand the frontiers of academic discourse.
+Having instant access to Cite them right makes it easier than ever to reference the sources that matter to you and expand the frontiers of academic discourse.

 Cite them rightThe Essential Referencing Guide, 10th edition